WilhelmWillie/jiffy/README.md

 - Enter in YouTube URL and show video preview
 - Download YouTube video after user approves of the video preview
+- Video is converted to 200x200 GIF when video download is complete

 ## To Do